AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON OCTOBER 22, 2001

 8

-The market price of shares of our common stock has been volatile ranging in price between $0.75 and $4.31, between July 1, 2000 and June 30, 2001.
+$4.31, between July 1, 2000 and June 30, 2001.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-• clinical trial results;
+| clinical trial results; | |

-• the amount of our cash resources and our ability to obtain additional funding;
+| the amount of our cash resources and our ability to obtain additional funding; | |

-• announcements of research activities, business developments, technological innovations or new products by us or our competitors;
+| announcements of research activities, business developments, technological innovations or new products by us or our competitors; | |

-• changes in government regulation;
+| changes in government regulation; | |

-• disputes concerning patents or proprietary rights;
+| disputes concerning patents or proprietary rights; | |

-• changes in our revenues or expense levels;
+| changes in our revenues or expense levels; | |

-• public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; and
+| public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; and | |

-• changes in potential recommendations by securities analysts.
+| changes in potential recommendations by securities analysts. |

 Any of these events may cause the price of our shares to fall, which may adversely affect our business and financing opportunities.
 In addition, the stock market in general and the market prices for biotechnology companies in particular have experienced significant volatility that often has been unrelated to the operating performance or financial conditions of such companies.
 These broad market and industry fluctuations may adversely affect the trading price of our stock, regardless of our operating performance or prospects.
-For example, within the last year, our stock price has experienced a day where it traded at approximately twice the previous day’s closing price and another day when it dropped by over 20% from the previous day’s closing price.
+For example, within the last year, our stock price has experienced a day where it traded at approximately twice the previous days closing price and another day when it dropped by over 20% from the previous days closing price.

-In addition, sales, or the possibility of sales, of substantial numbers of shares of common stock in the public market could adversely affect prevailing market prices of shares of common stock.
-Our employees hold a significant number of options to purchase shares, many of which are presently exercisable.
-Employees may exercise their options and sell shares shortly after such options become exercisable, particularly if they need to raise funds to pay for the exercise price of such options or to satisfy tax liabilities that they may incur in connection with exercising their options.
+sales, of substantial numbers of shares of common stock in the public market could adversely affect prevailing market prices of shares of common stock.
+Our employees hold a significant number of options to purchase shares, many of which are

 If our patents and proprietary rights do not provide substantial protection, then our business and competitive position will suffer.